Best OnlyFans Chatting Software for Agencies (2026)

 Fully autonomous (Anlora): flat 20% of AI-generated revenue ≈ $30,000/month on $150k, zero chatter seats, zero recruiting, zero scheduling, zero turnover.
 The comparison is not '20% vs a $40 tool', it is '20% all-in vs the entire blended chatter-team total plus founder time'.

-The point of the example is the *shape*, not the exact dollars: the simple per-creator total-cost crossover sits near $20,000 monthly revenue per creator under mid-range assumptions, below it autonomous AI is cheaper on pure cost; above it assisted-AI is cheaper on pure cost, though the operational-simplicity dividend (no recruiting, training, scheduling, or turnover) typically dominates the decision at agency scale.
-Model your exact figures in the free OnlyFans Agency Cost Calculator before deciding.
+The point of the example is the *shape*, not the exact dollars: the simple per-creator total-cost crossover sits near $20,000 monthly revenue per creator under mid-range assumptions (range $11,000 to $22,000 depending on chatter wage), below it autonomous AI is cheaper on pure cost; above it assisted-AI is cheaper on pure cost, though the operational-simplicity dividend (no recruiting, training, scheduling, or turnover) typically dominates the decision at agency scale.
+Run your own numbers in our agency operating-model calculator before deciding.

 1–3 creators, you do the messaging